 - Unusual medical or credit card charges

-- Missing papers, such as financial statement or other documents
+- Missing papers, such as financial statements or other documents

-- Unpaid bills, shut-off of warning notices from utilities and other service providers
+- Unpaid bills, shut-off or warning notices from utilities and other service providers

 - A new, overly-involved friend or “helper”